When All Is Said and Done: Reception

+Critical reception

+Billboard called it a "melodic, uptempo track" that has "pretty harmonies and a keen sense of accessible yet polished pop textures."
+Editor Thomas Gabriel, in Billboard's review for The Visitors, highlighted its "light-as-air childlike" chorus, which he found reminiscent of the vocals featured in The Wizard of Oz.
+Canadian newspaper The Leader-Post named it one of the two best cuts of the album, calling it a "melodically strong, poignant item dealing with a retrospective couple in their twilight years."

+Chart reception
-Although most countries released the track "One of Us" as the first single from The Visitors in December 1981, ABBA's American record label, Atlantic Records, instead opted for "When All Is Said and Done".
-It was a modest hit for the group in the US, peaking at No. 27 on the Billboard Hot 100; ABBA's 14th and final US Top 40 hit to date.

-The track reached No. 10 on the Adult Contemporary chart, giving the group their eighth and final Top 10 hit, and also charted on the Billboard Dance/Disco chart, reaching No. 8.
+Although most countries released "One of Us" as the first single from The Visitors in early December 1981, ABBA's American record label, Atlantic Records, instead opted for "When All Is Said and Done", having more faith in it becoming a hit.
+It was a modest hit for the group in the US, peaking at number 27 on the Billboard Hot 100, becoming the group's 14th and final US top 40 hit to date.
+The track reached number 10 on the Adult Contemporary chart, giving the group their eighth and final top ten hit, and also charted on the Billboard Dance/Disco chart, reaching number eight.
 "When All Is Said and Done" also achieved particular success in Canada, peaking at No. 4 on the Adult Contemporary chart in March 1982 (and spending nine weeks on the chart).

-"When All is Said and Done" was also released as a single in Australia (with the album track "Soldiers" as the B-side).
-A minor hit there, the song peaked at No. 81.
+The single was also released in Australia (with the album track "Soldiers" as the B-side).
+A minor hit there, the song peaked at number 81.

-Billboard called it a "melodic, uptempo track" that has "pretty harmonies and a keen sense of accessible yet polished pop textures."
+Track listings and formats

+All tracks composed by Benny Andersson, with lyrics by Björn Ulvaeus, except where noted.